 First, let’s start with some of the tips and tricks that are going to help you out when it comes to distributing in or near these stations.

-Leaflet distribution at train stations is going to be a whole lot easier than you might think, as long as you know what you’re doing.
+Leaflet distribution, or to be more specific hand to hand leaflet distribution at train stations is going to be a whole lot easier than you might think, as long as you know what you’re doing.
 Keep these tips in mind and you’ll be making the people a whole lot happier and you’ll also have a much higher chance of actually getting business from them.

 Make it Quick